iamhwkchn/analysis_dckdb/readme.md

 # Duckdb Analysis

 The goal of this assignment is to study about the fnctionalities of duckdb and then explore where it shines.I created a very large fake dataset and perform data analysis using DuckDB, with a focus on optimizing the query execution time for aggregated queries and visalizing them.
+Add a new product with no history to the database and then find a way to forecast sales of that new product

 ## Dataset Description